beesaferoot/godfs/README.md

 ## Contributions
 - are you interested in distributed systems?
-- or what to learn about file systems?
+- or want to learn about file systems?
+- testing of modules.
 Contributions are welcomed, hope to expand on this project.